Adapted for the Internet from:

 Bostrom writes so much that you wonder where he could find the time to do research.
 Had Bostrom

-opened a book on Ecology or Paleontology, he would have realized that it is unlikely for the dinosaurs to
+opened a book on Ecology or Paleontology, he would have realized that it is unlikely for the dinosaurs

-for example the recent ones of Neanderthal or Woolly.
-Then, he can talk about future extinctions.
+extinctions, for example the recent ones of Neanderthal or Woolly.
+Then, he can talk about future

-What strikes me as ironic about the conclusions at which he arrives is that we end up with the extinction of
+What strikes me as ironic about the conclusions at which he arrives is that we end up with the extinction

-Man and soon, but under surealistic scenarios.
+of Man and soon, but under surealistic scenarios.
 A correligionist summarizes it better:

 " The name of the game is processing information, it is only a matter of time until